wildonion/gem/README.md

 ## 🚧 WIP

-* reserve ticket contract tests and update to the latest `Anchor` version also fix the whitelist contract issue in `initializeWhitelist` method.

-* `ed25519` keypair for server verification, updating app and time hash based locking api, also see the one inside the [payma](https://github.com/wildonion/payma) repo.
+* `ed25519` keypair for server verification like ssh, updating app and time hash based locking api, also see the one inside the [payma](https://github.com/wildonion/payma) repo.

 * handle different versions of [hyper](https://hyper.rs/) in `main.rs` using its env var.